 M.S. in Architecture - Research Practices

-Last June, the National Council of Architectural Registration Boards (NCARB) released data on a wide variety of topics across several decades related to internship, examination and licensure for architects.
-“NCARB by the Numbers” revealed that the mean time from graduation to completion of the Intern Development Program (IDP) is 6.4 years with an additional two years to complete the exam and achieve licensure.
-In real numbers that means the total amount of time from high school to licensure for architects in America is 14.5 years.
+The National Council of Architectural Registration Boards (NCARB) released data on a wide variety of topics across several decades related to internship, examination and licensure for architects.
+“NCARB by the Numbers” revealed that the mean time from graduation to completion of the Intern Development Program (IDP), now called Architectural Experience Program (AXP), is 4.9 years with an additional two years to complete the exam and achieve licensure.
+In real numbers that means the total amount of time from high school to licensure for architects in America is 13.3 years.

 Most critically, we believe that by offering this model, we nudge the profession towards true culture change, one that expects all our students can be licensed upon graduation, regardless of their final career choices.
 This change extends to architectural firms and the building industry, transforming the culture to one of sharing knowledge in the effort to collaboratively tackle the serious “wicked problems” affecting the built environment.

-To receive the IDP credit, the MS-SD degree must be earned after receiving the M. Arch degree.
+To receive the AXP credit, the MS-RD degree must be earned after receiving the B. Arch or M. Arch degree.